JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

 Each night, you may choose a player.
 That player will be notified by the Moderator that you are the Friendly Neighbor.
+You do not act on night 0.

 ## Diseased
 * **TEAM:** Village